 While salaries varied from industry to industry, CIOs in banking, media and financial services received the highest average salaries, with those in education and local government at the other end of the scale.
 [See also: 2016 CIO salary benchmark by industry - Average salaries of UK CIOs by sector]

-Chief Information Officer reporting line - Who does the CIO report to?
+Who does the CIO report to?

 While the number of CIOs reporting to the CEO has increased, there has been an almost corresponding decrease in CIOs reporting into the CFO or finance function.

-Chief Information Officer role and responsibilities - What are the duties of the CIO?
+Chief Information Officer role and responsibilities

-While the role and responsibilities of the Chief Information Officer differs greatly depending on sectors and styles of organisation, recruitment firm Harvey Nash described the responsibility of the CIO role to drive a company's business objectives with an IT strategy, solutions and services, and to formulate a roadmap to support the company's overall strategy.
-Of course, the CIO also has overall responsiblities for leading a team and for the performance of the IT function.
+While the role and responsibilities of the Chief Information Officer differ greatly depending on sectors and styles of organisation, recruitment firm Harvey Nash described the responsibility of the CIO role to drive a company's business objectives with an IT strategy, solutions and services, and to formulate a roadmap to support the company's overall strategy.
+Of course, the CIO also has overall responsibilities for leading a team and for the performance of the IT function.

 CIO UK columnist Ian Cox described the Chief Information Officer role as being at the forefront of providing leadership as well as changing the culture of the organisation.
 How these skills are deployed varied depending upon on the demands of a business.
 [See also: Ian Cox discusses how the CIO role will change in 2017]